At a day centre in Liverpool for people with learning disabilities

 When are the Making Days centres open?

-The Making Days centres are open Monday to Friday from 9.00am to 4.30pm.
+The Making Days centres are open Monday to Friday from 9.00am to 3.30/4pm (depending on which centre you go to).
 You can go along for a full day or a half day – whatever suits you best.

 Why’s Making Days different?